erik73/addon-base-python37/README.md

 ## About

-Pyton 3.7 image for addons.
+Python 3.7 image for addons.

 This follows Home Assistant's base images, which made the same move.